 Allegations against members of staff and the role of the LADO

-You can find out about the procedures for managing allegations against people who work with children and the role of the Local Authority Designated Officer (LADO) in managing and overseeing allegations on the Herefordshire Safeguarding Children Board's website.
+You can find out about the procedures for managing allegations against people who work with children and the role of the Local Authority Designated Officer (LADO) in managing and overseeing allegations in the professionals section on the Herefordshire Safeguarding Children Partnership website.

 Auditing safeguarding in your setting